-The FORMAT parameter has no influence on the query response.
+The FORMAT parameter has no influence on the queryData response.
 FORMAT applies only to the returned datasets, not to the query response.
-The query response is always returned as a VOTable.
+The standard query response is always returned as a VOTable.

-The VOTable must contain a RESOURCE element, identified with the attribute type = "results", containing a single TABLE element with the results of the query.
+The VOTable must contain a RESOURCE element, identified with the attribute $t{ype} =$ "results", containing a single TABLE element with the results of the query [DALI-4.4].
 Additional RESOURCE elements may be present, and the usage of any such elements is defined below (extensions).

-The RESOURCE element must contain at least two INFO elements (as a direct childen).
-One must have the attribute name="QUERY_STATUS"; its value attribute should be set to "OK" if the query executed successfully, regardless of whether any matching data were found.
-All other possible values for the value attribute are described below (section 3.1.5).
+The RESOURCE element must contain at least two INFO elements (as direct children).
+One must have the attribute name="QUERY\STATUS"; its value attribute should be set to "OK" if the query executed successfully, regardless of whether any matching data were found.
 The element may contain as its content a message appropriate for display indicating a successful result.